Stanley Ka Dabba: Plot

-Stanley (Partho Gupte) is a fourth grader at Holy Family school in Mumbai and is very popular among his friends.
-He is talented and well liked by his peers.
-The English teacher, Ms. Rosy, (Divya Dutta) is particularly impressed with his creativity, wit, and humour.
+Stanley (Partho Gupte) is a fourth grader at Holy Family School in Mumbai and is very popular among his friends.
+He is talented and well-liked by his peers.
+The English teacher, Ms. Rosy (Divya Dutta), is particularly impressed with his creativity, wit, and humour.
 Stanley is shown with a bruised face in the opening scene of the movie.
 On being questioned about it by Ms. Rosy, he concocts an elaborate story, much to her amusement.
 His humorous essays and offhand poem recitations make him her favourite in class.
-However his imagination is not always rewarded; his science teacher (Divya Jagdale) rebukes his attempt at constructing a light house as part of the class project since it does not adhere to the topics covered in class.
+However, his imagination is not always rewarded; his science teacher (Divya Jagdale) rebukes his attempt at constructing a lighthouse as part of the class project since it does not adhere to the topics covered in class.

 It is shown early on that he doesn't bring his lunch box or 'dabba' to school, unlike all his other classmates.
-Verma (Amole Gupte) is a ravenous Hindi teacher; a phagomaniac who does not bring his own dabba either but lusts after everyone else's, also stealing food on occasion.
-The kids at school nickname him as 'Khadoos' (cantankerous person).
+Verma (Amole Gupte) is a ravenous Hindi teacher, a phagomaniac who does not bring his own dabba either but lusts after everyone else's, also stealing food on occasion.
+The kids at school nicknamed him 'Khadoos' (cantankerous person).
 He has a poor reputation among his peers for his mindless and inconsiderate gluttony.
 He particularly eyes the dabba of one of Stanley's friends and shamelessly joins the group in class as soon as the lunch bell goes off to gorge on their food.
 A lot of his class time is spent discussing what his students brought for lunch.

-One day, he ends up coming late during lunch-break and misses out on eating what he had earlier hoped to eat from the children's dabbas.
+One day, he ends up coming late during lunchbreak and misses out on eating what he had earlier hoped to eat from the children's dabbas.
 Upon realising that the food in question was shared with Stanley, Khadoos berates him for not getting his own dabba.
 Stanley senses Khadoos' hostility towards him and avoids eating from his friends' dabbas thereafter, telling them every day during lunch break that he is going home to enjoy a hot meal prepared by his mother.
 His friends catch his bluff soon after when they find him loitering around the school during lunch break.
 When confronted, Stanley tells them that there is no one to cook for him until his parents get back from Delhi.
 Eager to help their hungry friend out, Stanley's friends start hiding from Khadoos during lunch break while sharing their dabbas with Stanley.
-Chagrined, Khadoos starts hunting for them arduously during lunch break every day.
+Chagrined, Khadoos start hunting for them arduously during lunch break every day.
 He catches hold of them eventually on the terrace, empty dabbas in tow.
 Upon realising that the group shared their lunches with Stanley again, he menacingly threatens Stanley to either bring his own dabba or stop coming to school.
 Stanley obliges and stops coming to school.